 Highlights: Hobart, Port Arthur Historic Site, Freycinet National Park, Launceston, Cradle Mountain-Lake St. Clair National Park, Franklin-Gordon Wild Rivers National Park, Mount Field National Park

-A Nirvana for nature lovers, the island of Tasmania (affectionately called "Tassie" by the Aussies) is Australia's smallest state and an ideal destination for a self-drive tour.
+Tasmania (affectionately called "Tassie" by the Aussies) is a nirvana for nature lovers.
+The island is Australia's smallest state and an ideal destination for a self-drive tour.
 Almost half of its landmass is protected by national parks and World Heritage Areas, providing a pristine playground of wild rivers, misty peaks, lakes, and densely wooded forests.
 It's also called "the Apple Isle" because it was once one of the world's major apple producers.

-After exploring Hobart, drive about an hour southeast of Hobart to the Port Arthur Historic Site, a former penal colony and one of the most visited attractions in Tasmania.
+After exploring Hobart, drive about an hour southeast of Hobart and tour the Port Arthur Historic Site, a former penal colony and one of the top things to do in Tasmania.
 After this sobering dose of convict history, explore the rugged sea cliffs and sheltered coves of nearby Tasman National Park.
 About 55 minutes from Hobart by car and ferry, Bruny Island is also worth a visit.
-Take a tasting tour of the island's gourmet treats and artisan produce or explore the natural beauty of South Bruny National Park.
+Take a tasting tour of the island's gourmet treats and artisan produce, or explore the natural beauty of South Bruny National Park.

 From Launceston, drive south to Cradle Mountain-Lake St. Clair National Park and explore stunning landscapes featuring alpine heathland, glacier-carved crags, sparkling lakes, and ancient forests.
 From here, drive about two hours to Strahan, a great base to explore the Franklin-Gordon Wild Rivers National Park.
-Cruise along the Gordon River or raft the whitewater rapids of the mighty Franklin River, one of Australia's top adventures.
+Cruise along the Gordon River, or raft the whitewater rapids of the mighty Franklin River, one of Australia's top outdoor adventures.

-Accommodation: Where to Stay in Hobart - TripAdvisor.com
+Accommodation: Where to Stay in Hobart